 There are hundreds of ways to act in line with this year's theme, ranging from individuals working together to make a difference in your community, to national government ministries working together on a joint anti-rabies campaign.
-Collaborate by organising local dog walks or fun-runs to raise money and awareness about rabies, work with a local shelter to ensure that all the animals are vaccinated against rabies, host webinars or conferences to get different organisations or groups to work together and collaborate together against rabies.
+Collaborate by organizing local dog walks or fun-runs to raise money and awareness about rabies, work with a local shelter to ensure that all the animals are vaccinated against rabies, host webinars or conferences to get different organizations or groups to work together and collaborate together against rabies.
 You can always host a vaccination drive to ensure that dogs and cats are vaccinated against rabies - protecting them and the communities that they live with against this dreadful disease.
-Ultimately, all of these actions work to End Rabies.
+You can also conduct awareness and education campaigns and teach the community about rabies and its prevention.
+Ultimately, all these actions work to End Rabies.